 Families and individuals within these communities, desire change: they long for adequate food, good health, education, and a secure life.
 They feel hopeless in their current situation, but lack the knowledge and resources to change.
 They deserve to live a life free from poverty.

 We empower them, and link them with communities and work towards avenues that generate sustainable income.
 Bringing new opportunities to build schools, create cooperatives, form community savings schemes, fund micro-businesses, access healthcare, food security, raise school fees; aiming to permanently transform their lives, which will contribute towards the development of Africa as Continent to be a Center of excellence.

 WE BUILD NETWORKS

-We already have 268 organized Women groups actively involved in empowering activities; voluntary savings and loans, handcrafting and small business and group farming
+We form Women groups in slums and marginalized communities and involve them in empowering activities; such as voluntary savings and loans, small businesses set up and group farming

 — FOOD SECURITY

 We seek to liberate locals from the grip of poverty and discrimination to get empowered financially through a sustainable income generating project of advanced agriculture/sustainable food system.

 Through the partnership with local clinics, we serve vulnerable women and children in slums on primary health and preventative care, child immunizations, comprehensive HIV care, family planning, Dental screening, and child nutrition